jimohammad/admissioneu_replit/replit.md

 ## Overview

 EuroUni is a comprehensive web application that serves as a directory of accredited universities across Europe.
-The platform allows users to explore, search, and filter universities in Spain and Germany, with information about programs, languages, admission periods, and institutional details.
+The platform allows users to explore, search, and filter universities in Spain, Germany, and Hungary, with information about programs, languages, admission periods, and institutional details.
 The application provides a modern, responsive interface for discovering educational opportunities across European institutions.

 ## User Preferences